gvwilson/sensibleadventures/coriandel/coriandel.md

 *iyemnelili*, mis-made and evil.
 Better an arm stripped of skin than dealing with such.
 Even the Karabandi must have known that.

-But no, he was still talking.
+But he was still talking.
 "Been nipping at you for a while now, hasn't it?
 Heard folk talking last night.
 They say it took a beggar child the day after you put your collar on.
 Not much for luck, that.
 Probably go down well in the market, you giving some down-and-outs a chance to make amends by bringing you its head."

 The emir steepled his fingers again.
 "Are you proposing that I send you and your companions to destroy this creature, and then set you free?"